Frequently Asked Questions

 Do You Ocean Dive?

 We’re big believers in diving in diverse environments, and with the Mesoamerican Barrier Reef System lying just meters offshore, it’s hardly a chore.
-We can arrange dives off Akumal and Playa del Carmen, and of course, there are also day trips to Cozumel for magnificent wall diving.
+We can arrange dives out of nearby Akumal, and of course, there are also day trips to Cozumel for magnificent wall diving.
 Of course, a quick detour to a cenote to rinse the salt water off your gear is highly recommended!

 What Should I Bring On A Guided Dive Day?

 Is There a Nearby Hyperbaric Chamber?

 Yes, there are two hyperbaric facilities in Playa Del Carmen.